-A Helpful Guide For How to Determine When Pricing May Change Within An Estimated Price Contract
+Understanding When Pricing May Change Within An Estimated Price Contract Depends Upon the Contract

 Generally, it appears that only business-to-consumer relations have pricing estimates protected and governed by statute.
 In Ontario, the Consumer Protection Act, 2002, S.O.
 2002, Chapter 30, Schedule A, provides that estimated pricing within a consumer agreement shall be within ten (10%) percent of the final pricing unless amendments were approved by the consumer and the supplier.
 Specifically, the Consumer Protection Act, 2002 states: